UX Design & Product Case Studies

 What was my design process?

-Similar to the RainFocus collection builder, I explored different options with the service and production teams as well as the UX team through initial wireframes and journey maps.
+Similar to the RainFocus collection builder, I explored different options with the service and production teams, as well as the UX team, through initial wireframes and journey maps.
 I also talked to the product manager and development team of this project to find out what their goals were for the product.
 After iterating several times with the sketched prototypes and journey maps the production team and I finally arrived at a solution we thought would work and I was given the task of designing a high-fidelity solution.
 On this project, Adobe XD was in beta form so I used Adobe Muse (Adobe’s website builder for designers) to design the high fidelity version.

 What was the outcome of the project?